 Modernist Architecture by Antoni Gaudí

-Antoni Gaudí (1852-1926) is a Catalan architect known for his modernist buildings, mostly in Barcelona.
+Antoni Gaudí (1852-1926) is a Catalan architect known for his modernist buildings, mainly in Barcelona.

 La Sagrada Familia is Gaudí’s most famous work, and it's also where he is buried.